Plenty of fish?

 Canned (and frozen) herring, sardines, mackerel and Atlantic salmon still deliver beneficial doses of omega-3.

-Tip: Fish products claiming to be a "source of omega-3s" must contain 30mg total EPA and DHA per serving, and those claiming to be a "good" or "high" source must contain 60mg or more, according to the Food Standards Code.
-But even when products comply with these requirements the actual omega-3 content can vary widely, so it's best to check the nutrition information panel rather than rely on the claims if you're buying fish for its omega-3 content.
+Tip: Fish products claiming to be a "good source of omega-3s" must contain 60mg or more total EPA and DHA per serving according to the Food Standards Code.
+But even when products comply with these requirements the actual omega-3 content can vary widely, so it's best to check the nutrition information panel rather than rely simply on the claims if you're buying fish for its omega-3 content.

 Our seas, marine wildlife and habitats are significantly impacted by overfishing and poor aquaculture practices.
 There are two main ways of looking at sustainability: is the fish stock sustainable and does the fishing method cause environmental damage?